 High School Direct Admission

-- Participating in CSE events and activities from your first day on campus
+- Participation in CSE events and activities from your first day on campus

-- Flexibility to spread CSE coursework over four years of college
+- More flexibility in planning your CSE coursework over four years of college

-- More time to take internships and participate in research
+- More time to do internships and participate in research

 Advice & FAQs